Skip to main content

 }

 Pipe the JSON output to jq for extracting specific fields in downstream pipeline steps.
-For example, smoltbot policy evaluate --agent my-agent --format json | jq '.coverage.coverage_pct' extracts just the coverage percentage.
+For example, mnemom card evaluate card.yaml --tools mcp__browser__navigate --agent my-agent --format json | jq '.coverage.coverage_pct' extracts just the coverage percentage.

-Combining with Reputation Gates
+Combining with reputation gates

 For comprehensive pre-deploy checks, combine policy gates with reputation gates.
 Policy gates verify that your governance configuration is correct.
 Reputation gates verify that your agent’s trust score meets your organization’s threshold.
 Together, they ensure both policy correctness and operational trustworthiness before code reaches production.